Mainframe Tape Details:

 The tape block is then composed of a 4 byte BDW (block size code), followed by several records, each of which is preceded by a RDW (record length code).
 This method allows you to write records of varying size to tape without spanning blocks.
 To retrieve the records you reverse the process.

-PC (UNIX, Windows, Macintosh) applications normally can't understand this format, so when we convert a variable-block tape, we convert the data to a PC file format, typically records delimited with a line-feed, carriage-return, or carriage-return / line-feed pair.
+PC (UNIX, Windows, Macintosh) applications normally can't understand this format, so when we convert a variable-block tape, we remove the BDW and RDW and convert the data to a PC file format, typically records delimited with a line-feed, carriage-return, or carriage-return / line-feed pair.

 ANSI Variable Block: